This tutorial shows you how to set up a single-replica

 PVs backed by Persistent Disk.
 You use the

 to create the PVCs required for the deployment.

 This manifest file describes a PVC that requests 200 GB of storage.
 A

 StorageClass resource hasn't been defined in the file, so this PVC uses the

 StorageClass resource to provision a PV backed by Persistent Disk.

 kubectl apply -f $WORKING_DIR/wordpress-volumeclaim.yaml

-When that process is complete, the output is similar to the following:
+When the process is complete, you should see output similar to the following: